biopet/biopet/docs/tools/VcfFilter.md

         Min number of samples to pass --minAlternateDepth, --minBamAlternateDepth and --minSampleDepth --minBamAlternateDepth <int>
   --denovoInSample <sample>
-        Only show variants that contain unique alleles in compete set for given sample --mustHaveVariant <sample>
+        Only keep variants that contain unique alleles in complete set for the given sample --mustHaveVariant <sample>
-        Given sample must have 1 alternative allele --diffGenotype <sample:sample>
+        Only keep variants that for the given sample have an alternative allele --diffGenotype <sample:sample>
-        Given samples must have a different genotype --filterHetVarToHomVar <sample:sample>
+        Only keep variands that for the given samples have a different genotype --filterHetVarToHomVar <sample1:sample2>
-        If variants in sample 1 are heterogeneous and alternative alleles are homogeneous in sample 2 variants are filtered --filterRefCalls
+        Filter out varianst that are heterozygous in sample1 and homozygous in sample2 --filterRefCalls
-        Filter when there are only ref calls --filterNoCalls
+        Filter out ref calls
+  --filterNoCalls
-        Filter when there are only no calls --minQualScore <value>
+        Filter out no calls
+  --minQualScore <value>
-        Min qual score
+        Filter out variants with Min qual score below threshold
 ~~~

 To run the tool: